-Instead of generic information-literacy skills, course-integrated IL focuses on skills needed by students to accomplish specific assignments [17].
-Unless information literacy is incorporated into a course curriculum, grading and academic expectations, that the majority of students would be unlikely to access and make use of standardised, generic IL instruction made available via standalone modules [22].
+Orr et. al. (2001) argues that instead of generic information-literacy skills, course-integrated IL focuses on skills needed by students to accomplish specific assignments.
+Tobin (2004) reports that unless information literacy is incorporated into a course curriculum, grading and academic expectations, that the majority of students would be unlikely to access and make use of standardised, generic IL instruction made available via standalone modules.